Khalid Boutaib reveals why he dumped Turkish side Yeni Malatyaspor for Zamalek | Goal.com

 The France-born striker signed a three-and-a-half year deal with the Egyptian giants and it would be his first time ever to play club football in Africa.

-If Zamalek qualify for the Caf Confederation Cup group stages, Boutaib is expected to be play an instrumental role in the quest fpor a continental crown.
+If Zamalek qualify for the Caf Confederation Cup group stages, Boutaib is expected to be play an instrumental role in the quest for a continental crown.

 "I am so happy to join Zamalek.
 I hope to adapt quickly and help me teammates."
 Boutaib was quoted as saying by Al Ahram.